Monday, 10 February 2014

 Tuesday 21st January 2014

-My long weekend around Holland was just about to finish.
+My long weekend in Holland was just about to finish.
 It had been a brilliant trip, although I was now struggling as I’d done so much walking.
-My final call was to Brabantia after I’d been just outside Eindhoven to Veldhoven to visit the home of VV UNA.
-My planning once more did me a favour as I jumped out off the bus at the Cederlaan stop.
+My final call was to Brabantia after I’d been just outside Eindhoven, to Veldhoven, to visit the home of VV UNA.
+My planning once more did me a favour as I jumped off the bus at the Cederlaan stop.

 A large car park stood behind the goal of the main pitch.
 The outstanding feature was what I considered a brilliant piece of modern architecture.
 The stand was raised with lots of facilities underneath.
-Its shape and make was not unlike the Media Centre at Lord’s Cricket Ground.
-There were some open seats looking down on the pitch, as well as glassed in areas.
+Its shape and make were not unlike the Media Centre at Lord’s Cricket Ground.
+Some open seats were looking down on the pitch, as well as glassed-in areas.

 The other side of the structure looked down on the minor pitches.
 The rest of the main arena had hard standing all the way around the artificial pitch, with plentiful high fencing and advertising boards, as well as a scoreboard in the corner.

 Some lads were having a kick around on the main pitch.
 They looked concerned when they saw me.
 I’m not sure if they were meant to be there, but a wave and a smile soon put everyone at ease.
-There lied the beauty of such pitches.
-Casual kick abouts would not ruin the surface.
+There lay the beauty of such pitches.
+Casual kickabouts would not ruin the surface.
 Surely that had to be good if more got involved in exercise?

-After alighting to take photos of the ornamental gates of Philips Stadion it was time for a quick snack from the vending machine on the station.
+After alighting to take photos of the ornamental gates of Philips Stadion, it was time for a quick snack from the vending machine at the station.
 The meat fritter was a lovely but belated find.
 I certainly marked that down for any revisit.

 I was soon at the airport for my 3pm flight back to Stansted.
 It had been a great adventure.
 I would definitely not right off watching a game from that brilliant stand at Sportpark de Hurk, perhaps as a Sunday double header?